plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 datasets to estimate the parameters at 25°C. Since the Tleaf is also given in the output of the table, it will be possible to re estimate the parameters at the leaf temperature and to try other temperature dependence parametrization if needed.
+The A-C<sub>i</sub> fitting can also be re-run with different parametrizations for all the datasets using the output from step 1.

 ## Adding dark adapted leaf respiration data (optional)

-If you measured the dark respiration of leaves you can also add them to the project.
+If you measured the dark respiration of leaves you can also add them to the dataset.
 All you need is to include a file with as columns:

 -   SampleID (the leaf identifier that is used everywhere to link different data)